smtilson/pp2-quiz-project/README.md

 Fix: Capitalize is only called by toTitle.
 So trim() is called before capitalize is to address this issue.
 - Certain correct song titles were not being marked correct.
 Fix: When refactoring to package all utility functions into a single object, something was not properly replaced.
 Thus, the check to see if a user answer was a song that was sampled was failing automatically.
 This was been fixed.
 The utility object was later made into a separate file.
-- Automated tests revealed that submissions were being overcounted.
+- Automated tests revealed that submissions were being over-counted.
 Fix: This was due to using only toLowerCase() and not my custom norm() function.
 This was fixed.
 - The wrong format of correct answer was being logged.
 Fix: In the compareGuess function, I was not setting a new variable for the comparison and so the wrong string was being returned by compareGuess.
 This was fixed